perliedman/ocad2geojson/README.md

 Demo: [OCAD map viewer and converter in your browser](https://www.liedman.net/ocad2geojson/)

 You can use this to get geo/GIS data out of an OCAD file.
-This is currently more or less three modules working together:
+This is currently more or less four modules working together:

 * _OCAD file reader_, to get meaningful data out of the binary OCAD files
 * _OCAD to GeoJSON_, to export the geographic objects from OCAD files
+* _OCAD to SVG_, to export the map to vector graphics; SVG can then also easily be used to produce PDFs
 * _OCAD to Mapbox GL style_, to get the styling (colors, line widths, etc.) into something you can use with other tools

 OCAD version 10, 11 and 12 files are mostly supported.
+Some OCAD features are currently not fully supported:

+* Hatch fills are not supported when exported to Mapbox styles and emulated by semi-transparent fills
+* Fill patterns are not supported
+* Curves are not supported
+* Some texts are not exported
+* SVG / PDF currently lack any text
+* ...and probably a lot more that I do not even know is missing

+Feel free to open issues for lacking features - I will not promise to add them, but good to keep track of what is missing.

+Have you built something with this module, or want to help out improving it?
+I'd love to know; open an issue, pull request or contact [per@liedman.net](mailto:per@liedman.net).

 ## Usage